erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 ### Fetching of Articles

-I plan to fetch articles from the *World News* column
+I plan to fetch articles from the *World News* column only in the first version.

 ### Fetch

-After analysing some pages of the column of *cankaoxiaoxi.com*, I found that the multipage is powered by `AJAX`.
+After parsing some pages of the column of *cankaoxiaoxi.com*, I found that the multipage is powered by `AJAX`.
 The site send an asynchronous request to get a `json` file, in whitch `json.data` is what we want.

 ```python
 start_urls = ['http://app.cankaoxiaoxi.com/?app=shlist&controller=milzuixin&action=world&page=1&pagesize=20']